cx-language/cx/doc/spec.md

 fall-through behavior can be enabled for a individual cases with the `fallthrough` keyword.

-`switch` statements must be exhaustive.
+`switch` statements must be exhaustive if _expression_ is of an enum type.
 This is enforced by the compiler.

 ### `defer` statement